RoMar19/Building_in_green/README.md

 ### Add your own
-This is like the Form at Edit Green Building page.
-In this case we must fill in also the required fields and at the end we will find different buttons to:
+This is also a Form from Materialize with Select option and equired fieldss.
+We will find 2 buttons to:
 * Insert: On click add the records to the data base of the Community, and you will see an alert with text:
   *"Thank you!
 The building has been added successfully."* After clicking OK, open View More Details page. where you can Delete or Edit the inserted data.
 To view your record added to the Community user has to click on:
   *To view your Green Building added to the Community visit the Gallery*
 * Cancel: On click it will cancel the operation and nothing will be added to the data base.